Skip to content

 Illustration of computer desk and monitor with PDQ logo

-What is LAPS, and is it really new?
+What is Windows LAPS, and how is it different from legacy LAPS?

-Windows LAPS is an established solution for managing local administrative passwords on Windows Server Active Directory-connected devices.
-It automatically handles and secures these passwords, storing them in Active Directory and Azure Active Directory with encryption.
+Windows LAPS is Microsoft’s tool for automatically managing and securing local administrator passwords in Active Directory and Entra ID.
+It automatically handles and secures these passwords, storing them in Active Directory and Entra ID with encryption.
 You can control access to the password based on permissions.

 You might have come across the older Microsoft endpoint security tool, also known as legacy LAPS, which was available for some time on the Microsoft Download Center.
-It functions by regularly changing the password and maintaining a backup in Active Directory (AD) or Azure AD.
+It functioned by regularly changing the password and maintaining a backup in Active Directory (AD).
 In our discussions, we'll refer to this older product as "legacy LAPS."
 (Kind of like me.
 I’m not old — I’m vintage.)

-Legacy Microsoft LAPS requires an MSI package deployment on each target device to function effectively.
+Legacy Microsoft LAPS required an MSI package deployment on each target device to function effectively.
 This was a pain!
-In contrast, the newer iteration of LAPS streamlines the process by integrating seamlessly into Active Directory without the need for individual MSI installations on devices.
+In contrast, the newer iteration of LAPS streamlines the process by integrating seamlessly into Active Directory and Entra ID without the need for individual MSI installations on devices.
 This improvement simplifies deployment and management, making the newer LAPS solution even more efficient and user-friendly.

-Why did LAPS stop working with PDQ Deploy & Inventory?
+Why did Windows LAPS temporarily stop working with PDQ Deploy & Inventory?

 The new LAPS became more sophisticated and security focused — a positive step.
 Yet, as with any major Microsoft update, it introduced some disruptions.
 That is Microsoft speak for “this update is going to break a bunch of stuff, and our help documentation is going to be of absolutely no help at all.”
 Oh goodie!
 I get to waste a bunch of time reading 10 articles that vaguely tiptoe around the issue but don’t tell me how to fix it.
 Time to go to Reddit and find some other rabid sysadmins facing the same issue who actually have a solution.
 Grrrr!
 I’m suddenly blinded by rage.
 What were we talking about?
 Oh yes, new LAPS.